dlbogdan/m99pro-canopen/README.md

-# CAN Controller for Supernova M99 Pro
+# CAN Controller for Supernova M99 Pro Flyer-Fit

 This project demonstrates how to control a Supernova M99 Pro lamp using a microcontroller board with CAN bus capabilities.
 It's a proof of concept for a custom e-bike build.